RushabhMh/GO-Lang/README.md

 }
 ```

-n this example, the goroutine sending messages to the channel ch will block indefinitely because there is no receiver.
+In this example, the goroutine sending messages to the channel ch will block indefinitely because there is no receiver.

 Detecting and Preventing Goroutine Leaks
 Use Context for Cancellation: